Front Quad of Lincoln College, the walls covered in bright green ivy

 Collage of four pictures of painted ceramic plates, bowls, and mugs

-If you have a disability or would benefit from support for sensory or mobility impairments, long-term health conditions, specific learning difficulties, autistic spectrum conditions or mental health difficulties, for example, we offer help.
+If you have any long term and ongoing condition that impacts your daily life, help is available to you via the University’s Disability Advisory Service, and in college.
+If you would benefit from support for sensory or mobility impairments, long-term health conditions, specific learning difficulties, autistic spectrum conditions or mental health difficulties, for example, we offer help.
 Adjustments are made on an individual basis, so we work with you to determine what support is appropriate.
 This can range from additional time in exams to fitting accommodation with specialist equipment to support your comfort and safety.
-If you wish to talk to us about the kinds of support available to you if you were to apply to Lincoln College, please contact our Student Support Advisor.
+If you wish to talk to us about the kinds of support available to you if you were to apply to Lincoln College, please contact our Disability Coordinator.

 Faith